 B7 - Identification of robust cloud and precipitation states via inverse methods

-Other researcher: Nikolas Porz (PhD)
+Other researcher: Nikolas Porz (PhD student)

 Cloud states and cloud dynamics depend crucially on environmental conditions (atmospheric flows, thermo- dynamics, etc.), and in numerical simulations they also depend on algorithmic representations of the corresponding cloud processes.
 Although these dependencies can have a strong influence on the predictability of the atmosphere, it is not clear how sensitive cloud states respond to perturbations of initial or boundary conditions, respectively.
 In this project we study two typical environmental scenarios, namely (i) stratified flow over mountains, and (ii) warm conveyor belts, and we investigate the following questions: